-There are an estimated 760,000 carers in Scotland.
+As of June 2017 there are an estimated 788,000 people in Scotland who are caring for a relative, friend or neighbour.
+This includes 44,000 people under the age of 18.
 The Equal Partners in Care (EPiC) national framework supports the health and social care workforce to be more aware of carers and to work in partnership with them.
 Workers in housing, education and other sectors can also use the framework.
 We are working with NHS Education for Scotland (NES) to deliver EPiC.

 ’We recognise carers as equal partners in the delivery of care in Scotland and fully acknowledge the expertise, knowledge and the quality of care they give’

 Caring Together and Getting it Right for Young Carers National Strategy for Scotland 2010 – 2015, Scottish Government

 The Carers (Scotland) Act 2016l was introduced in the Scottish Parliament on 9 March 2015 (Scottish Parliament, 2015a).
 The policy memorandum to the Act sets out the policy objective of the Act as seeking to further the rights of carers in order that they better supported and can continue to care, if they so wish, and to have a life alongside caring.
 The Act has the same ambitions for young carers but also seeks to enable them to have a childhood similar to their non-carer peers.